Canada Silver Closes $2M Flow-Through Private Placement

 The proceeds of the FT private placement will be used for ongoing drilling of the Castle East Robinson Zone discovery, near the town of Gowganda, Ontario.
 The proceeds of the QFT private placement will be used for drill testing the recently staked Bouguer gravity anomalies and existing Ni-Cu showings in Quebec.

-GloRes Securities Inc., the lead finder for the financing, was paid $140,000 in cash and 196,646 finder's warrants.
-An additional 88,704 finder warrants were also paid.
-The finder's warrants are on the same terms as the financing warrants.
+GloRes Securities Inc., the lead finder for the financing, was paid $140,000 in cash and 191,646 finder's warrants.
+An additional 88,704 finder warrants were issued to Marquest Asset Management Inc. The finder's warrants are on the same terms as the financing warrants.
 The finder's fees paid in connection with the private placement are subject to Exchange approval.

 All securities issued in connection with the private placement will be subject to a four-month and a day hold period expiring on October 30, 2021 in accordance with applicable Canadian Securities Laws.